 In August 2016, the Company entered into a license agreement with Innovative Targeting Solutions Inc., or ITS, to use ITS' protein engineering technology for the development and commercialization of antibody and protein therapeutics.
 Pursuant to the agreement, the Company agreed to pay an aggregate of \$12.0 million in annual licensing fees to ITS over a five-year period.
-The licensing fee for the first year was \$1.0 million, which has been recorded in intangible assets and is being amortized over a twelve-month period.
+The licensing fee for each year is recorded in intangible assets when paid and is being amortized over a twelve-month period.
 The Company may also be required to make payments to ITS upon the achievement of certain development and commercial milestones, as well as royalty payments on net sales.